 Mushroom hunting is a favorite pastime for many local residents.
-The elusive morel mushroom starts appearing in the woods around here mid-April, depending on weather conditions.
+Morel season, in particular, is a particularly busy time, as Morel season begins in mid April in Central Ohio.
+The elusive morel mushroom starts appearing in the woods around the middle of the month, right in the height of spring, depending on weather conditions.
 Apparently weather conditions right now must be very good because we’ve been hearing about a lot of big finds.
 Of course we’re also hearing stories about “the ones that got away” and mushroom hunters who have come up empty-handed.

 What special little treasures these mushrooms are.
 They are only available for a few weeks each spring, and allegedly cannot be cultivated.
 Which explains why they can fetch up to $100 a pound at the local produce auctions.
 Our favorite way to enjoy them is simply dredged in seasoned flour and fried in butter until crisp on the outside.
 (Although we have a theory that even an old sneaker sole dredged in seasoned flour and fried in butter until crisp would be tasty).